To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 In the end, it all comes down to Freshness.
 If you can not compromise on the taste and Freshness of your coffee, then it will not be fair to compromise on using pre-ground coffee beans.

-What type of coffee grinder is better?
+What type of coffee grinder is best?

 Blade vs burr Coffee grinder